David Clifford: 2023

+National Football League

 He made his season debut as a second-half substitute in Kerry's round 3 league match against Mayo.
 He played in 5 league games as Kerry finished 5th in the Division 1 league.

+Munster Championship

 Clifford was named at full forward for their Munster semi-final against Tipperary.
 He scored 0–02 in their 0–25 to 0–05 win.

 Clifford was awarded the man of the match award in their Munster final against Clare.
 He scored 2–06 in their 5–14 to 0–15 win.
 He played in the match alongside brother Paudie as a tribute to their mother, Ellen Clifford, who died the previous day.

+All-Ireland Championship

 In Kerry's first All-Ireland round robin match versus Mayo, Clifford scored 0–08 (0-03f) in a Kerry loss.
 Clifford scored 1–05 (1–00p, 0-01f) in their second round win versus Cork.
 He scored 2-04 (1-00p) in their final round robin win versus Louth.
 This guaranteed Kerry top spot and direct progress to the quarter finals.

 Clifford contributed 0-05 (0-03f) in the All-Ireland quarter final victory over Tyrone.
-Kerry winning on a score line of 2-18 to 0-12.
+Kerry winning on a score line of 2–18 to 0–12.

 A man of the match performance in the All Ireland Semi Final ensured Kerry's progress.
-He contributed 0-09 (0-04f) in a 1-17 to 1-15 win.
+He contributed 0-09 (0-04f) in a 1–17 to 1–15 win.

-In the All-Ireland Final, it was Dublin who emerged victorious on a score line of 1-15 to 1-13.
+In the All-Ireland Final, it was Dublin who emerged victorious on a score line of 1–15 to 1–13.
 Clifford scored 0-03 (0-01f) in his tussle with Mick Fitzsimmons.

+Awards

-He won his fifth All Star and was selected as GAA/GPA Footballer of the Year for a second time.
+Clifford won his fifth All Star and was selected as GAA/GPA Footballer of the Year for a second time.
+He became the first player to win back to back Footballer of the Year awards.
+With the win he also joined at the time, Trevor Giles and Brian Fenton as the only players to win multiple awards.

 2024

+National Football League

-Kerry finished third in the National League with Clifford featuring in six games and scoring 1-25 in the process.
+Kerry finished third in the National League with Clifford featuring in six games and scoring 1–25 in the process.

+Munster Championship

-Clifford won his sixth Munster medal, scoring 0-04 in the semi-final against Cork and 0-04 against Clare in the final.
+Clifford won his sixth Munster medal, scoring 0–04 in the semi-final against Cork and 0–04 against Clare in the final.

+All-Ireland Championship

-In the All-Ireland group stage, Clifford scored 0-05 against Monaghan, 2-02 against Meath and 0-07 against Louth.
+In the All-Ireland group stage, Clifford scored 0–05 against Monaghan, 2–02 against Meath and 0–07 against Louth.

 Kerry progressed through the All-Ireland Quarter-Final against Derry, with Clifford scoring 0-03.
-In the All-Ireland Semi-Final versus Armagh, Clifford contributed 0-04 as Kerry exited the championship to Armagh after extra time.
+In the All-Ireland Semi-Final versus Armagh, Clifford contributed 0–04 as Kerry exited the championship to Armagh after extra time.

 2025

+National Football League

 Clifford won his fourth National League.
-He scored 3-22 across five Division 1 group fixures.
-His 0-8 in the final against Mayo assisted Kerry in becoming the first team to win the Corn Mhichíl Uí Mhuircheartaigh, named for Mícheál Ó Muircheartaigh.
+He scored 3-22 across five Division 1 group fixtures.
+His 0–8 in the final against Mayo assisted Kerry in becoming the first team to win the Corn Mhichíl Uí Mhuircheartaigh, named for Mícheál Ó Muircheartaigh.